ppradhancodes/Simple-Q-A-Chatbot-with-Python/README.md

-# Simple Chatbot using spaCy
+# Simple Chatbot using ChatterBot

 This is a simple command-line chatbot application built with Python and spaCy.
 It uses basic keyword matching to generate responses and demonstrates how to integrate spaCy's NLP model for tokenization.